-- If a report cannot print because the printer is jammed or out of paper, the system will store up to 45 records in its memory until they can be printed.
-Additional calls will not be recorded. - In the event of a power failure, records of any calls in progress are lost. - Inside (intercom) calls are not recorded. - If you place a call on hold and the caller hangs up, the call is considered complete and the record is sent to the call reporting device. - Conference calls appear as two outside calls.
+If a report cannot print because the printer is jammed or out of paper, the system will store up to 45 records in its memory until they can be printed.
+Additional calls will not be recorded.

+- Before including the Talk field on call reports or changing the output format to 24 digits, check the documentation shipped with the call accounting device to verify that these options are supported. - If SMDR Talk Time (#611) is set to Active and SMDR Output Format (#610) is set to 24 digits, the combined length of the fields for a call record will be greater than the 80 characters supported by most printers.
+If call records wrap around to the next line, reduce the font size or increase the characters-per-inch setting for the printer.
+If necessary, change the SMDR Output Format back to 15 digits. - In the event of a power failure, records of any calls in progress are lost. - Inside (intercom) calls are not recorded. - If you place a call on hold and the caller hangs up, the call is considered complete and the record is sent to the call reporting device. - Conference calls appear as two outside calls.
 (This means two records are generated on the report.)